TechLearnGB/hello-world/README.md

 # hello-world
 First repository
 Didn't really make any changes but this readme.
-This is to demonstrat branching and commits,
+This is to demonstrate branching and commits,